 For this study, participants will be asked to lie on their backs in a supine position and perform a straight leg raise task while measuring their MVC (Maximum Voluntary Contraction) of the hip-flexors/knee-extensors in order to determine pelvic instability.
 The device needs to be light, quick and easy to assemble, comfortable, and able to withstand the strength of an adult female.
-The current device is physically functional but the electronics are not.
-After observing the progress made from the last semester on this design, the goal for this semester is to modify what has already been fabricated to better suit the client's requirements.
-The main focuses to meet this goal include reducing the overall weight of the design, reducing the flexion of the base plate during testing, and having the faulty SST transmitter fixed to ensure that all electronics are functional.
+The current device is physically and electronically functional After observing the progress made from the last semester on this design, the goal for this semester was to modify what has already been fabricated to better suit the client's requirements.
+The main focuses to meet this goal included reducing the overall weight of the design, reducing the flexion of the base plate during testing, and having the faulty SST transmitter fixed to ensure that all electronics are functional.
+Due to the successful reduced overall weight, reduced flexion of the base plate from the vacuum cups, and functional electronics, Dr. Deering will be able to begin obtaining quantitative results for her studies.
+This may be the first step in an accurate diagnosis of a common problem in women, pelvic instability.